India's new government must wrestle with weak output, inflation

 Indian shares surged to a record high and the rupee rallied to its strongest in 10 months on rising hopes that exit polls later on Monday will likely show opposition challenger Narendra Modi's Bharatiya Janata Party (BJP) and its allies winning a majority in the election.
 A win for a BJP-led coalition is expected to set the stage for a revival in confidence and investment.

-Modi has run a grueling campaign mainly on promises to create jobs and restore India to a path of high economic growth.
-India's National Stock Exchange .NSEI has surged nearly 19 percent since he was named as the BJP's prime ministerial candidate.
+Modi has run a gruelling campaign mainly on promises to create jobs and restore India to a path of high economic growth.
+India's National Stock Exchange has surged nearly 19 percent since he was named as the BJP's prime ministerial candidate.

 While financial markets are betting on him to replicate his pro-business policies in the western state of Gujarat on a national level, an economic revival depends on his success in boosting consumer and investment demand.